Beanapus/leovegas-assignment/Readme.md

 * A debit transaction will be deemed unsuccessful if the debited amount is greater that the current balance

 ### Notes
+* Due to the scope of the assignment, I have decided to use a simple JSON file to act as the database for the application.
 * The JSON file containing the accounts can be found at: src/main/resources/accounts.json
 * **Please do not** manually change values stored in the accounts.json file.
-The JSON file is acting as a database, and values should only be updated through API calls/requests
+Values should only be updated through API calls/requests
 * The application will run on port 8080

 ### API Reference